-The Company has, in accordance with Compliance Note 2001.84, complied with Section 254(k) of the Corporations Act 2001 via the creation of a Member Share Redemption Reserve.
+The Company has complied with Section 254(k) of the Corporations Act 2001 via the creation of a Member Share Redemption Reserve.
 At the conclusion of each quarter during the financial year, the Company establishes the number of members that resigned during the quarter and transfers the equivalent monetary amount to a Member Share Redemption Reserve from retained profits.